mpkcb21/recipesdsproject/README.md

 **Alternate Hypothesis:** The missingness of the ratings does depend on the amount of minutes it takes to complete a recipe

-**Test statistic:** = The difference of means in the minutes it takes for a recipe of the distribution of the population without missing ratings and with missing ratings
+**Test statistic:** = The difference of means in the minutes it takes for a recipe of the distribution of the population without missing ratings and with missing ratings (observed = 51.45)

 **Significance Level:** = 0.05